Do expats from Maryland still owe Maryland state taxes?

 The FHE allows you to exclude certain housing expenses from your taxable income, including rent, utilities (excluding telephone), and other reasonable expenses related to housing abroad.

-The amount you can exclude is limited to a base amount plus housing expenses exceeding 16% of the FEIE limit.
+The amount you can exclude is limited to a base amount plus housing expenses exceeding 16% of the FEIE limit ($126,500 for the 2024 tax year).

 FHE Guide